Home / Partnering with other healthcare providers / For Employers and Insurers

 We want to support your team’s MSK strategy by sharing our expertise.

-Contact our Senior Manager of Professional Practice Dr. Crystal Draper at CDraper@Chiropractic.ca to discuss a free workshop tailored to your workplace needs.
+Contact our Director of Professional Practice Dr. Crystal Draper at CDraper@Chiropractic.ca to discuss a free workshop tailored to your workplace needs.

 Musculoskeletal conditions are the largest burden of illness on the economy in Canada and the second-largest source of workplace absenteeism in North America.